The issue tracking

 - Confirm that your new default definition is selected and click Submit.

 - The page now has an Issues List: defaulttracker web part containing a new empty issue list.
+Note that if you provided an optional title, that will be the name of the web part.

 - You can now delete the "Issue Definitions" web part to declutter the page.
 Select Remove from Page from the menu in the web part.